 On the other hand, if you're just starting out, know that we do generally accept any topic insofar as it's somehow related to higher mathematics.
 Here are a few sample topics that you could choose to tackle for instance:

-Remember, these are just examples, and it would be preferable if you come up with your own ideas!
+Remember, these are just examples, and it would be preferable if you come up with your own ideas (such as what Kim did with Laplace transform).

 You see, just because you're looking at a math website doesn't mean that your article needs to contain an extensive amount of math symbols — if at all.